doctrine-extensions/DoctrineExtensions/doc/sluggable.md

 echo $entity->getSlug(); // outputs: "the-required-slug-set-manually"
 ```

-### Using TranslationListener to translate our slug
+### Using TranslatableListener to translate our slug

-If you want to attach **TranslationListener** also add it to EventManager after
+If you want to attach **TranslatableListener** also add it to EventManager after
 the **SluggableListener**.
 It is important because slug must be generated first
 before the creation of it`s translation.